wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-api-access-with-azure-ad.md

 9. In the left navigation menu, click **Subscriptions**.
 10. In the **Subscription Management** pane that opens, click **+ Add APIs**.
-11. Select the API you assigned scopes to in step 1 and Click **Add to subscribe to an API**.
+11. Select the API you assigned scopes to in step 1 and click **Add**.

 ## Step 5: Invoke the API with scopes